HelloShagun/HelloShagun/README.md

 - 👀 I’m interested in EarthObservation
 - 🌱 I’m currently learning Github + Deeplearning
 - 💞️ I’m looking to collaborate on projects ranging from land subsidence to flood detection
 - 📫 How to reach me https://www.gfz-potsdam.de/en/staff/shagun/
+- Email : sg2009@gmail.com

 <!---
 HelloShagun/HelloShagun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.